bugmancx/discord_minecraft_release_bot/README.md

 # Installation Instructions
 1. Set up a Discord Webhook in your channel.
 See: https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks
 2. Add your webhook URL to the DISCORD_WEBHOOK_URL variable within the script.
-Ensure the URL is wrapped around single quotes inside the variable, or the curl command will not work.
-(An example is provided within the script.)
+_Bash version: Ensure the URL is wrapped around single quotes inside the variable, or the curl command will not work.
+(An example is provided within the script.)_
 3. Add the script to cron to run at your convenience, but please use discretion and don't be excessive.